-My name is Dmytro Yeroshkin, and I am a Differential Geometry postdoc at the Université Libre de Bruxelles (Free University of Brussels) in Belgium.
+My name is Dmytro Yeroshkin, and I am a Software Developer at Google Waterloo (Canada).

 I was born in Dnipro, Ukraine, which back then was called Dnepropetrovsk, and the country was USSR.
 When I was 12, my parents moved us to Durham, New Hampshire in the United States.
 Going from a city of more than a million to a small town of only about 15 thousand, was definitely a shock.
 One of my biggest takeaways from my time in New Hampshire is my love of outdoors and especially hiking, although why my dad felt that Flume was a good first mountain for me to hike I'll never know.